-- 1. Considering the fact that the benefits clearly outweigh any other considerations, it is submitted that the Government should consider introducing a one-time voluntary window as part of "Vivad Se Vishwas" scheme for TDS payment and also on the lines of that was introduced vide Circular No 685 dated 17 June 1994 wherein upon payment of TDS along with interest within the prescribed time limit, penalty and prosecution proceedings are dropped / not initiated. - 2.
-Under the same Scheme, where Penalty and Prosecution proceedings has already commenced, it is humbly requested that one time payment calculated at the rate of 5% of the defaulted TDS amount in lieu of penalty/compounding fees/Compounding Charges be levied and proceedings of penalty/prosecution be dropped, provided the entire defaulted amount with interest has been paid before an appointed date under the scheme.

-The following lower / reduced penalties and compounding fee and Compounding charges may be considered:
+- 27. Considering the fact that the benefits clearly outweigh any other considerations, it is submitted that the Government should consider introducing a one-time voluntary window as part of "Vivad Se Vishwas" scheme for TDS payment and also on the lines of that was introduced vide Circular No. 685 dated 17 June 1994 wherein upon payment of TDS along with interest within the prescribed time limit, penalty and prosecution proceedings were dropped / not initiated. - 28.
+Under the same Scheme, where Penalty and Prosecution proceedings have already commenced, it is humbly requested that one-time payment calculated at the rate of 5% of the defaulted TDS amount in lieu of Penalty / Compounding fees / Compounding Charges be levied and proceedings of penalty / prosecution be dropped, provided the entire defaulted amount with interest has been paid before an appointed date under the scheme. - 29.
+The following lower / reduced penalties and Compounding Fee and Compounding Charges may be considered:

-Particulars Amount Penalty u/s 221 and Compounding Fee and 5% of the TDS amount Defaulted Compounding Charges Time limit for making compounding application All cases to be covered irrespective of any time limit (Present time limit is 12 months from the date of filing compounding application) Due mechanism to be provided for covering cases where prosecution has already been instituted and pending before the Courts at various stages where once the taxpayers opt for the window by paying tax arrears with interest/ and One time settlement amount the proceedings of levy of penalty and prosecution is dropped.
+Particulars Amount Penalty u/s 221 and Compounding Fee and Compounding Charges One time 5% of the TDS amount Defaulted Time limit for making compounding application All cases to be covered irrespective of any time limit (present time limit is 12 months from the date of filing compounding application).
+Due mechanism to be provided for covering cases where prosecution has already been instituted and pending before the Courts at various stages where once the taxpayer opts for the one-time window by paying tax arrears with interest/ and one-time settlement amount, the proceedings for levy of penalty and prosecution is dropped.

-Yours faithfully,

-For CREDAI-MCHI
+Yours faithfully, For CREDAI-MCHI

+Boman Irani

-Boman Irani President Dhaval Ajmera/ Hon.
+Dhaval Ajmera/ Hon.
 Secretary